qwertphobia/metadata-manipulation-tool/README.md

 **Notice**

 Use this program at your own risk.
 Certain file formats (eg: adobe-dng) might have proprietary parts that are necessary for rendering.
 In the scenario you should not use the -o or --overwrite flag.
+Also please use the main.py file, because the windows exe file has a bug in the world map function that is not diagnosed yet (im in school without a windows device that can compile it).

 **AI**